AliAhmedEissa/SocialMedia-BackEnd/README.md

 # SocialMedia Project

-The Ecommerce Project is a BackEnd application developed using Node.js and Express.js.
-It provides a comprehensive platform for online shopping, offering a wide range of products across various categories.
-The application aims to deliver a seamless shopping experience for users and efficient management tools for administrators.
+The SocialMedia Project is a BackEnd social media application built with Node.js, Express.js, and MongoDB.
+It aims to provide a comprehensive platform for users to connect, share content, and communicate with friends and family.

 ## Features